soulkun/ECE5960-Fast-Robots/category/lab3.md

 2.
 Based on data sheet and the [Qwiic Distance Sensor Hookup Guide](https://learn.sparkfun.com/tutorials/qwiic-distance-sensor-vl53l1x-hookup-guide/all), the timing budget is the amount of time over which a measurement is taken.
 This can be set to any of the following:
-20, 33, 50, 100 (default), 200, 500.
+**`20, 33, 50, 100 (default), 200, 500`**.
 The 20ms is only available in short distance mode.
 On the other hand, the setIntermeasurementPeriod() allows to change the time alotted for a measurement, default is 100ms.
 ![](https://github.com/soulkun/ECE5960-Fast-Robots/raw/main/labs/3/17.jpg)

 3.
-The goal is to get high sampling rate, avoid **`Signal`** Fail event, like overclocking CPU.
+The goal is to get high sampling rate, avoid **`Signal Fail`** event, like overclocking CPU.
 After serval test with these two functions, I found out the below settings would be a stable one and gives me 25 Hz.
 {% highlight c linenos %}
 distanceSensor.setDistanceModeShort();
 distanceSensor.setTimingBudgetInMs(20);